U.N. calls on Brazil to improve safe water access after dam burst

-RIO DE JANEIRO (Reuters) - The Brazilian government and responsible mining companies must do more to ensure access to safe drinking water after a dam burst at a mine in early November and polluted a major river, a United Nations official said on Tuesday.
+RIO DE JANEIRO, Dec 8 (Reuters) - The Brazilian government and responsible mining companies must do more to ensure access to safe drinking water after a dam burst at a mine in early November and polluted a major river, a United Nations official said on Tuesday.

 “The Government must strengthen its monitoring of both raw and treated water, improve water treatment, and disseminate clear information to the population,” Léo Heller, U.N. special rapporteur on the human right to safe drinking water and sanitation, said in a statement.